2022 Google Ads Checklist: Understand PPC and Make Great Ads

 Okay!
 Now you know why you should run Google Ads for your next PPC campaign.
 It’s time to learn how.

+So, most of the items on our Google Ads Checklist focus on understanding your customers.
 To create a successful PPC ad, follow these steps:

 1. Define Your PPC Campaign’s Audience